Last Source Alignment Review: May 2026

 Voltage Drop Reference Workflow

-The live Voltage Drop Calculator aligns with standard conductor voltage-drop formulas for field-use review, using system type, system voltage, load current, one-way length, conductor material, and conductor size to screen conductor performance before final installation decisions are made.
+The live Voltage Drop & Wire Upsizing Calculator aligns with conductor voltage-drop screening for field-use review, using system type, system voltage, load current, one-way length, conductor material, conductor size, and selected target to screen conductor performance before final installation decisions are made.

 Related workflow dependencies

-This tool supports electrical planning by helping compare conductor size choices against selected voltage-drop targets, with downstream field verification still required for ampacity, derating, installed conditions, and local code review.
+This tool supports electrical planning by comparing conductor size choices against selected voltage-drop targets, surfacing an upsizing ladder, flagging EGC upsizing review when ungrounded conductors are increased, and keeping downstream field verification required for ampacity, derating, installed conditions, and AHJ review.

 Mapped Logic Scope